OPS-E2E-PPE/VBA-Docs/api/Outlook.RemoteItem.AttachmentAdd.md

 ---
-title: RemoteItem.AttachmentAdd Event (Outlook) ms.prod: outlook
+title: RemoteItem.AttachmentAdd event (Outlook)
 api_name:
 - Outlook.RemoteItem.AttachmentAdd
 ms.assetid: 7cce4d2a-4071-9277-2cbb-5ebeba781f0a
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# RemoteItem.AttachmentAdd Event (Outlook)
+# RemoteItem.AttachmentAdd event (Outlook)

 Occurs when an attachment has been added to an instance of the parent object.